RedGnad/Blob/docs/strategy.md

 # Blob — trading strategy (full description)

-Agent: `0x84BFC511d8027337B285433f122880fB340f30B9` (BSC mainnet, registered for the competition).
-Track 1 is scored on live PnL over June 22–28 with a 30% max-drawdown disqualification gate, a ≥1-trade/day rule, and simulated transaction costs.
+Agent: `0x84BFC511d8027337B285433f122880fB340f30B9` (BSC mainnet).
+Scored on live PnL over June 22–28 with a 30% max-drawdown disqualification gate, a ≥1-trade/day, and simulated transaction costs.

-This is the complete strategy, written for review.
-Nothing here is secret — Track 1 is a PnL contest (others can't beat us by reading this), and the repo is public.

 ## 1. Thesis

-A 7-day live PnL contest with a hard DQ gate is not won by predicting the market — it is won by **surviving it while capturing the upside that exists**.
-Public precedents (Alpha Arena S1: naive LLM traders finished -12% to -75%) show most autonomous agents self-destruct via overtrading, unbounded drawdown, or operational failure.
-Blob's edge is engineered survival + disciplined momentum capture, every parameter justified by measured costs and competition-format backtests.
+A 7-day live PnL timeframe with a hard DQ gate is not won by predicting the market — it is won by **surviving it while capturing the upside that exists**.
+Public precedents show most autonomous agents self-destruct via overtrading, unbounded drawdown, or operational failure.
+The edge is engineered survival + disciplined momentum capture, every parameter justified by measured costs and competition-format backtests.
 We do **not** claim alpha; we claim a return distribution with a protected left tail and an open right tail, in a field where the left tail eliminates competitors.